 Figure 3: Coronal T2 - weighted images MR images of bilateral femur.

 A) Femur before switch from imiglucerase to eliglustat.
 Images clearly show diffuse homogeneous hypointensity in diaphysis.
 BMB score 7 for the femur.
 B) After 6y of eliglustat therapy.
-Images indicate BMB score of 4 for the femur.
-Proximal epiphysis slightly hypointense on T1 and T2, indicating a marrow response following medication with eliglustat.
+Images After 6y of eliglustat therapy, images indicate BMB score of 4 for the femur.
+Proximal epiphysis slightly hypointense on T2, indicating a marrow response following medication with eliglustat.
 Initial Düsseldorf score of 8B improved to 3B after 6 years of treatment (increased bone marrow signal in the tibias [not shown in the present illustration] while both metadiaphysis of the femur are still affected).
 View Figure 3

 The Düsseldorf Gaucher Score (DGS) is a semi-quantitative Magnetic Resonance Imaging (MRI) based system , which allows scoring of Gaucher cell bone-marrow infiltration of lower extremities and for differentiating between A-patterns (homogeneous) and B-patterns (non-homogenous) of infiltration .
 The DGS score is based on the number of femoral segments with infiltration, and the highest numbered site of involvement is taken as a measure of disease severity.
 Anatomical DGS scores were reduced in four cases and remained stable in one case (Case 5), whereas morphological DGS scores were B (non-homogeneous) in all cases at both initiation and 6-year follow-up (Table 1).
 A 4-year follow up already showed DGS scores were reduced in three cases and stable in two cases (Case 4 and 5).